taskcluster/taskgraph/CONTRIBUTING.rst

 1. Update ``CHANGELOG.md``
 2. Update ``version`` in ``pyproject.toml``
+3. Run ``uv lock``
-3. Commit, and land the above changes with a commit message like "chore: bump <version>"
+4. Commit, and land the above changes with a commit message like "chore: bump <version>"
-4. Draft a release in Github pointing to the above commit.
+5. Draft a release in Github pointing to the above commit.

    a.
 Create a new tag of the form ``X.Y.Z``
    b.
 Ensure "Set as latest release" is checked
    c.
 Submit the release

-5. Wait for the ``pypi-publish`` Github workflow and ``push-image-decision`` task to finish.
+6. Wait for the ``pypi-publish`` Github workflow and ``push-image-decision`` task to finish.
-6. Verify that expected version has been published to `pypi
+7. Verify that expected version has been published to `pypi
    <https://pypi.org/project/taskcluster-taskgraph>`__ and pushed to `DockerHub`_.

 .. _DockerHub: https://hub.docker.com/r/mozillareleases/taskgraph/tags